PeterVLee/baseLines-Z-S-Overview/README.md

 # baseline's modified Z-S Overview

+Is this too much work for a stupid overview?
+Absolutely.
+But whenever an expansion comes out I keep making stupid mistakes when updaing my overviews so I'm making this to organize my thoughts and design philosophy.

+## Overview Types

-Single Window is for one overview window
+Single Window is for one overview window. **Currently not updated.**

 Multi-Window is meant for 3 as pictured below
 <details>